dehenne/automation-scripts/makerlog/getAllUsers/README.md

 Makerlog Socialnetwork Handles
 ======

-This repo shows how you can read all users from makerlog. so that you can see how to read the single handles (social network entry), I created a separate file for each handle.
+This repo shows how you can read all users from makerlog, it is now possible for you to read individual information about each user.

 What can you do with it?
 ------

-These scripts are the basis for some more automatisms.
+I created a separate files for each social handle., these scripts can be the basis for some more automatisms.
 For example you can inform yourself when there are new users in Makerlog.

 > Example: